iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 | ---------------------------------------------- |
 | `{"Id":"0x80000000003","RelECClassId":"0x51"}` |

-While following will not return any row
+While following will not return any rows

 ```sql
     SELECT $->[Model].[Id] from [RevitDynamic].[Computer] where [ECInstanceId] = 0x8000000014c;